bitcoindevkit/bdk-ffi/README.md

 ### bdk-swift
 Add bdk-swift to your dependencies in XCode.

+## Developing language bindings using uniffi-rs
+If you are interested in better understanding the base structure we use here in order to build your own Rust-to-Kotlin/Swift/Python language bindings, check out the [uniffi-bindings-template](https://github.com/thunderbiscuit/uniffi-bindings-template) repository.
+We maintain it as an example and starting point for other projects that wish to leverage the tech stack used in producing the BDK language bindings.

 ## Verifying Signatures
 Both libraries and all their corresponding artifacts are signed with a PGP key you can find in the root of this repository.
 To verify the signatures follow the below steps: